Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 ## Update 2024-10-03

 Added support for quantized models.
-They are performing exceptionally well.
+They perform exceptionally well.
 Check metrics below.

 **Important**:
 To be able to use these models you will need to install AutoGPTQ library.